 At Cranborne, Science is taught weekly in every class.
 Lessons focus on learning key knowledge and skills linked to various topics.
 The children love Science as teachers plan exciting and engaging lessons!
-We place a large emphasis on working scientifically; an area of the curriculum which focuses on developing children's ability to plan and evaluate investigations, ask scientific questions and answer questions using evidence they have gathered.
+We place a large emphasis on developing children's ability to plan and evaluate investigations, ask scientific questions, and answer questions using evidence they have gathered.

 Topics: plants, animals including humans, everyday materials and seasonal changes.

 Topics: living things and their habitats, plants, animals including humans and uses of everyday materials.

 Topics: plants, animals including humans, rocks, light and forces and magnets.